-Why are there fewer Christians in this generation, when Jesus is still alive?
+Why are there fewer Christians in this generation, than when Jesus was still alive?

 There aren’t!
 God’s people, the church, is larger today than it’s ever been.
 Even though it might seem to us that there are less Christians.